nasud66/thinkpad-hackintosh-battery-limit/README.md

 ## 💡 Practical tip

+## 💡 Practical tip

 If battery goes above 80%:

-→ just unplug charger shortly before 80%
+→ just briefly unplug the charger slightly below 80%
-→ done 😄
+→ you can plug it back immediately

+Charging will not continue because the limit is already reached 😄

 ---